Escalating / Eurasia / 2022–present

 Algeria cancels the Maghreb-Europe gas pipeline running through Morocco, rerouting supply through the Medgaz undersea cable to Spain, weaponizing energy infrastructure and deepening the economic and geopolitical rupture.

-Polisario Front (SADR) operates from Algerian territory as Algeria's primary leverage against Morocco; Algeria has also courted Mali's junta as a counterweight
+Polisario Front operates from Algerian territory as Algiers's primary coercive pressure vector against Morocco.

 US Escalates Diplomatic and Aid Pressure on South Africa